tacitknowledge/slow-light/README.md

 # Introduction and Motivation

-Slow Light consists of two sibling tools, [Slow Light Embedded](embedded) and [Slow Light Proxy](proxy).
+Slow Light consists of two sibling tools, [Slow Light Embedded](embedded) and [Slow Light Proxy Server](proxy).
 Both tools interpose themselves between a caller and an API to degrade responses, either with response times or error creation.

 _Why do this?_ We've found that certain points in system architectures will inevitably experience degradation and